VirusTotal/yara/docs/gettingstarted.rst

     git clone https://github.com/microsoft/vcpkg.git
     cd vcpkg
-    ./bootstrap.sh
+    ./bootstrap-vcpkg.sh
     ./vcpkg integrate install
     vcpkg install yara

-If the version of YARA in vcpkg is out of date, please `create an issue or pull request <https://github.com/Microsoft/vcpkg/>`_ on the vcpkg repository so that Microsoft team members and community contributors can update it.
+YARA is kept up to date by Microsoft team members and community contributors.
+If the version of YARA in vcpkg is out of date, please `create an issue or pull request <https://github.com/Microsoft/vcpkg/>`_ on the vcpkg repository.

 Download the source tarball and get prepared for compiling it::